Posts Tagged ‘floating gallery’

 The Floating Gallery has pulled up stakes and drifted off into the sunset!

-I hope you enjoyed March’s temporary exhibits, and will be back in April for more.
-This month’s pieces have all been sold or retired to make room for next month’s all new art.
-Join the Art Patron’s list to get an early pass into all the future Floating Galleries.
+I hope you enjoyed March’s temporary exhibits, and will be back in May for more.
+This month’s pieces have been sold or retired to make room for all new art.
+Join the email list to get an early pass into all the future Floating Galleries.

 In the meantime, my Etsy shop is still open, and there will be comics and other, stranger posts here on the blog.
-You can also support me on Patreon if you want to make sketch suggestions, get wallpapers, or just feel good about yourself as a patron of the arts!
+You can also support me on Patreon if you want to make sketch requests, get downloads, or just feel good about yourself as a patron of the arts!

 Tuesday, August 30th, 2016